juliensnz/sacrifice/STORY.md

 (ECRAN NOIR, LE CONTEXTE EST EXPLIQUE AVANT LE DEBUT, COMME DANS UN FILM) (CHAQUE PARAGRAPHE DOIT S'AFFICHER EN FONDU)

 For ages **Vikings** raided and traded from their Northern European homelands across wide areas of Europe.
-The Viking society was divided into the three socio-economic classes: **Thralls**, **Karls** and **Jarls**.

-**Thralls** were the lowest ranking class and were slaves. **Karls** were free peasants.
-They owned farms, land and cattle and engaged in daily chores like plowing the fields, milking the cattle, building houses and wagons, but used thralls to make ends meet.
+This pagan people believed in numerous anthropomorphic **Gods** and **Goddesses** who express human emotions and in some cases are married and have children.
+Among them, Odin, Frigg, Thor, Aegir, Týr, Loki, Freyja, Heimdall and Balder are some of the most well-known.

+The Viking society was divided into the three socio-economic classes: Thralls, Karls and **Jarls**.
+Thralls were the lowest ranking class and were slaves.
+Karls were free peasants.
+They owned farms, land and cattle.
 The **Jarls** were the aristocracy of the Viking society.
-They were wealthy and owned large estates with huge longhouses, horses and many thralls.
-They took care of administration, politics, hunting, sports, visited other **Jarls** or were abroad on expeditions.
-When a **Jarl** died and was buried, his household **Thralls** were sometimes sacrificially killed and buried next to him.
+They were wealthy, owned large estates and care of administration, politics, hunting, sports, visited other **Jarls** or were abroad on expeditions.
+When a **Jarl** died and was buried, his household thralls were sometimes **sacrificially killed** and buried next to him.

 ### Story